wanjiru517/silverstream/README.md

 # silverstream
-the project explains the performance of the school's kcpe results since its founding,
+the project explains the performance of the school's kcpe results since its founding, the data through jupiter has been analysed and presented for easier understanding to all.

 it displays a data frame outputing all results analysed to the max and easy to undestand.